 Book Discussion: Kim Ji-Young, Born 1982, 5:30-6:30 p.m.
 This month's book is "Kim Ji-young, Born 1982" by Cho Nam-joo.
 Led by Rhetta; books are available at the front desk.
 Thank you for being a friend of the Gilman Library ALTON - The Gilman Library at 100 Main would like to extend a huge thank you to the Friends of the Gilman Library and all the community members and patrons who participated in the Alton Community Wide Yard Sale on Saturday, June 1.
 The members of the Friends worked diligently in advance, to plan and prepare for the books and items available for the yard sale and to provide a fabulous Warm Up to Books Spring Raffle.
 A winner has been drawn and notified to come and pick up the great prize.

-Look for several more Friends of the Gilman Library Raffles throughout the summer and fall season.
+cal pond or lake.
+While Look for several more Friends of the Gilman Library Raffles throughout the summer and fall season.
 The baskets are outstanding and well worth a chance at \$1 a ticket or six tickets for \$5.
 All proceeds go to the Friends Group to use in support and benefit of the library.
 Consider this an easy way to make a small donation to benefit the Gilman Library, and if you win a lovely prize, that is a bonus!
 The next raffle will be the Barbecue Basket Raffle, followed by a Gardening Basket Raffle.
 Read The Baysider for updated details, check our Web site at gilmanlibrary.org, or pop into the Gilman Library to see for yourself.
 The July meeting of the Friends of the Gilman Library will be at 3:15 p.m. on the second Thursday, July 11, due to Independence Day.
 Unless otherwise posted, the Friends of the Gilman Library organization meets on the first Thursday of each month at 3:15 p.m., in the Friends Corner of the John D. and Anna L. Williams Room (the adult wing) of the Gilman Library.
 Founded in 1980, the Friends of Gilman Library members have conducted countless fundraisers to benefit the library.
 Please consider joining this wonderful organization as a great way to be together with old friends, meet new people, support the library, and give back to the community.
 Come meet the Friends, be a Friend, and bring a friend, too.
-Gilford Public Library Top Ten requests 1.
-"The Women" by Kristin Hannah 2.
-"The 24th Hour" by James Patterson 3.
+Gilford Public Library Top Ten requests - 1.
+"The Women" by Kristin Hannah - 2.
+"The 24th Hour" by James Patterson - 3.
 "Camino Ghosts" by John Grisham 4.
 "The Murder Inn" by James Patterson - 5.
 "Think Twice" by Harlan Coben - 6.
-"Mind Games" by Nora Roberts 7.
-"Stuart Woods' Smolder" by Brett Battles

-8. "The Heaven and Earth Grocery Store" By James McBride 9.
+"Mind Games" by Nora Roberts - 7.
+"Stuart Woods' Smolder" by Brett Battles - 8.
+"The Heaven and Earth Grocery Store" By James McBride - 9.
 "The Situation Room" by George Stephanopolous 10.
-"How to Read a Book" by Monica Wood Barnstead Historical Society meeting cancelled BARNSTEAD - Due to the conflicting scheduling of the Special School District Meeting, the Barnstead Historical Society is announcing the cancellation of its next regular meeting on June 27.

-Alton Historical Society bosts program on one-room schools ing education for generthese schools and how program, a non-profit, ALTON - Farmer, writer and historian.
-Stephen Taylor, will present his NH Humanities program, "New Hampshire's One-Room ations of children right up into the first third of the 20th century.
+"How to Read a Book" by Monica Wood Alton Historical Society hosts program on one-room schools ALTON - Farmer, writer and historian.
+Stephen Taylor, will present his NH Humanities program, "New Hampshire's One-Room Schools: The Romance and the Reality."
+New Hampshire had hundreds of one-room school houses providing education for generations of children right up into the first third of the 20th century.
 Schools then, had many day, June 18 in the of the same problems we Gilman Library, 100 face today; financing, Main St., Alton.
 The teacher qualifications, curriculum and discipline.
-Mr. Taylor highthey relate to today.
+Mr. Taylor highthese schools and how they relate to today.